 It was clear to us that we had to eliminate as many risks and weak links as possible, and that the solution would hinge on scalability.
 Our invitation to tender resulted in ten candidate providers.
 We then conducted an in-depth analysis based on a range of parameters.
 Some of the things we were looking for were compatibility with our global systems, and the best price-performance ratio

 The final decision was made on the of the level of protection needed for our payroll data.
 Only the highest security standards would do.
 We selected SD Worx for the payroll services in fifteen countries.
-The other nine – mostly located in Central and Eastern Europe – are serviced by a different provider, who proved to be the best option for this region at that time.

 As soon as we had made our final decision, the project took off.
 The full implementation of SD Worx in those fifteen countries only took one year to complete, from August 2013 to June 2014 – well within the agreed time frame.
 Another major aspect: the entiretransition went smoothly, without any interruption.